I'm back and I'm on a mission. "Yeh yeh, that old chestnut"

 Avoiding Violation of Expectation

 Violation of expectation is a big cause of many frustrations for any of us.
-For autistic people that rely on structure and consistency, violating pre-built expectations can cause over stimulation and in my own experiences with my son, often result in melt downs.
+For some autistic people (certainly for my son) that rely on structure and consistency, violating pre-built expectations can cause over stimulation and in my own experiences with my son, often result in melt downs and distress.

 Examples of violation of expectation might be clicking something looking like a link and finding it's not a link, lack of consistency (maybe changing orders in menu's, using similar imagery/icons to represent different actions/activities, differences in mouse over actions), delays around loading actions such as adverts or unnecessary pop-ups.